 - 1. Pocztowa Kasa Oszczędności was established through a decree signed by the Head of the country Józef Piłsudski, prime minister Ignacy Paderewski and Hubert Linde founder and the first president - 2.
-Pocztowa Kasa Oszczędności vested with legal personality as a state institution, operating under the supervision and with quarantee of the State - 3. first local branch of Pocztowa Kasa Oszczędności was founded in Poznań

-- 4. Pocztowa Kasa Oszczędności started to run Szkolne School Savings Unions (Kasy Oszczędności) - 5. with the initiative of Pocztowa Kasa Oszczędności, Treasury Ministry has decided to set up Bank Polska Kasa Opieki (today Pekao SA) as a public company to facilitate the Polish Diaspora the transfer of Polish foreign currencies to the country - 6.
-Pocztowa Kasa Oszczędności strongly contributed to the development of non-cash transactions every other larger industrial plant and any large company had a cheque account in Pocztowa Kasa Oszczędności, and cheque turnover in Poland was half as much greater than the cash years of war were time of huge losses and standstill in the activity of Pocztowa Kasa Oszczędności

-- 1. Pocztowa Kasa Oszczędności transformed to Powszechna Kasa Oszczędności - 2.
-Banking Act introduced privilege of saving deposits held in Powszechna Kasa Oszczędności, they were covered by the State guarantee

-- 3. Powszechna Kasa Oszczędności introduced a new and at that time very modern product: current account - 4.
+Pocztowa Kasa Oszczędności vested with legal personality as a state institution, operating under the supervision and with quarantee of the State - 3. first local branch of Pocztowa Kasa Oszczędności was founded in Poznań - 1919-1938 4.
+Pocztowa Kasa Oszczędności started to run Szkolne Kasy Oszczędności (School Savings Unions) - 5. with the initiative of Pocztowa Kasa Oszczędności, Treasury Ministry has decided to set up Bank Polska Kasa Opieki (today Pekao SA) as a public company to facilitate the Polish Diaspora the transfer of Polish foreign currencies to the country - 6.
+Pocztowa Kasa Oszczędności strongly contributed to the development of non-cash transactions every other larger industrial plant and any large company had a cheque account in Pocztowa Kasa Oszczędności, and cheque turnover in Poland was half as much greater than the cash - 1939-1945 years of war were time of huge losses and standstill in the activity of Pocztowa Kasa Oszczędności - 1.
+Pocztowa Kasa Oszczędności transformed as Powszechna Kasa Oszczędności - Banking Act introduced privilege of saving deposits held in Powszechna Kasa Oszczędności, they were covered by the State quarantee - 1949-1988 3.
+Powszechna Kasa Oszczędności introduced a modern product: current account - 4.
 Powszechna Kasa Oszczędności merged into the structures of the National Bank of Poland (NBP); yet retains its identity (1975) - 5.
-Powszechna Kasa Oszczędności was separated from the National Bank of Poland (1988) - the first card 'PKO Ekspres', which served only to cash withdrawals from ATMs, was issued - the Memorandum of Association granted to Bank by the Council of Ministers include a modified name of Powszechna Kasa Oszczędności - Bank Państwowy (a state bank); PKO BP in the short form - 3. the first Supervisory Board of PKO BP was appointed - 4. the Bank became a sole shareholder in Inbudex Sp. z o.o. currently Qualia Development Sp. z o.o. a development company, which implements, through its subsidiaries, specific projects - 5.
-IT departmental system ZORBA3000, which automated all banking operations performed in a branch was implemented - 6. the mortgage loan 'Alicja' with deferred payment of a part of receivables was the most popular mortgage loan in country - 7. the first internet information portal of the Bank was launched - 8. a company PKO Towarzystwo Funduszy Inwestycyjnych SA, established by PKO BP and Credit Suisse Asset Management Holding Europe (Luxembourg) SA, started operations.
-Since 2009 the Bank is the sole shareholder of the Company, which manages investment funds' assets and clients' portfolios
+Powszechna Kasa Oszczędności was separated from the National Bank of Poland (1988) - 1. the first card 'PKO Ekspres', which served only to cash withdrawals from ATMs, was issued - 2. the Memorandum of Association granted to Bank by the Council of Ministers include a modified name of Powszechna Kasa Oszczędności Bank Państwowy (a state bank); PKO BP in the short form - 3. the first Supervisory Board of PKO BP was appointed - 4.
+IT departmental system ZORBA3000, which automated all banking operations performed in a branch was implemented - 5. the housing loan 'Alicja' with deferred payment of a part of receivables was the most popular housing loan in country - 1991-2000 6. the first internet information portal of the Bank was launched - 7. a package of housing loans 'Własny Kąt' for individual clients, and a loan 'Nowy Dom' for corporate clients appeared in the PKO BP's offer - 8. e-PKO Internet banking was launched - 9. the Bank was transformed into a wholly-owned subsidiary of the State Treasury under the name of PKO Bank Polski Spółka Akcuina - 1. successful Bank's flotation took place at the end of the first day of quotations, shares of the Bank reached a price of PLN 24.50 per unit against the issue price fixed at PLN 20.50 - 2004-2009 - 2. a consumer loan 'Szybki Serwis Kredytowy' due to its innovativeness proved to be one of the highest rated in the market - 3. rollout of Integrated IT System O-ZSI in the Bank's network was completed - 4. successful rights issue of 250 000 000 D series shares was conducted within public offering, which resulted in the Bank's share capital increase from PLN 1 000 000 000 to PLN 1 250 000 000 (2009) - 1.
+'Lider' development strategy of PKO Bank Polski SA for years 2010-2012 was adopted commercial scale issuance of EMV technology compliant contactless smart Visa cards commenced - 2.
+PKO Bank Polski SA established the Foundation acting under the slogan 'Dobro procentuje'.
+It enabled to increase the Bank's involvement in pro publico bono activity while separating it from the project focused on the measurable financial effects.

-- 9. PKO BP and Bank Handlowy w Warszawie SA established a company PKO BP BANKOWY Powszechne Towarzystwo Emerytalne SA.
-Since 2003 the Bank is the sole shareholder of the Company.
-The Company is active in the area of compulsory social security, within the so called II pillar of the pension reform - 10. a company Bankowy Fundusz Leasingowy SA was established.
-The Company, together with its subsidiary, provides services of operating and financial leases of non-current assets and properties - 11.
-PKO BP and Bank Śląski SA established a company Centrum Elektronicznych Usług Płatniczych eService SA.
-Since 2001 the Bank holds 100% of the Company's shares. eService processes information about payment transactions, manages the network of payment cards' acceptance and provides services offered on the basis of POS terminals - 12. a package of mortgage loans 'Własny Kąt' for individual clients and a loan 'Nowy Dom' for corporate clients appeared in the PKO BP's offer - 13. first Internet branch e-PKO was launched - 14. the Bank was transformed into a wholly-owned subsidiary of the State Treasury under the name of PKO Bank Polski Spółka Akcyjna - 1. the Bank took over Inteligo Financial Services SA.
-The Company provides services ensuring the maintenance and development of IT systems supporting banking systems, including electronic access to bank accounts (Inteligo account) - the Bank bought 66.65% of KREDOBANK SA shares.
-The Company is registered and operates in Ukraine.
-Currently the Bank owns 99.5655% in the Company's registered capital.
-KREDOBANK is a commercial bank, providing standard banking services for private and corporate clients

-- 3. successful Bank's flotation took place at the end of the first day of quotations, shares of the Bank reached a price of PLN 24.50 per unit against the issue price fixed at PLN 20.50 - 4. a consumer loan 'Szybki Serwis Kredytowy' due to its innovativeness proved to be one of the highest rated in the market - 5. rollout of Integrated IT System O-ZSI in the Bank's network was completed - 6. the company PKO BP Faktoring SA started operations - successful rights issue of 250 000 000 D series shares was conducted within public offering, which resulted in the Bank's capital increase from PLN 1 000 000 000 to PLN 1 250 000 000 (2009)